Rafu Shimpo: Financial troubles

 In March 2010, the Los Angeles Times reported that The Rafu Shimpo was losing circulation and money, and was the target of community drives hoping to save the newspaper from going out of business.

 On March 25, 2016, publisher Michael Komai released an "open letter" stating that the paper had lost $750,000 over the prior three years, was projected to lose $350,000 in 2016, and would have to close at the end of that year unless its finances improved.
 In the hopes of generating 10,000 new subscribers and raising $500,000, Komai introduced an eNewspaper subscription drive in the same "open letter".

-In 2025, Komai announced that the paper will move out of Little Tokyo due to rising rents and relocate to 300 W. Beverly Blvd. in Montebello.
+In 2025, Komai announced that the paper would move out of Little Tokyo due to rising rents and relocate to 1300 W. Beverly Blvd. in Montebello.